megyltv/HackerRankExercises/4BreakingTheRecords/README.md

 ## Example

+input:
-input = list for int scores[n]: points scored per game
+ - List for int scores[n]: points scored per game

 returns: int[2]: An array with the numbers of times she broke her records.
 Index 0 is for breaking most points records, and index 1 is for breaking least points records.